 Positive Skeleton formulas will sometimes be referred to as {\em negative PIA} formulas. {\em Definite} negative Skeleton (resp.~PIA) formulas are defined by simultaneous recursion as follows:

-Modulo exhaustively distributing all the other connectives over $\aor$ and $\aand$, any negative Skeleton (resp.~PIA) formula can be equivalently rewritten as a conjunction (resp.~disjunction) of definite negative Skeleton (resp.~PIA) formulas (cf.~\cite[Lemma 2.9]{ChnGrePalTzi21}). \begin{definition} A modal formula $\psi'(\ol{p})$ is (negative) {\em analytic inductive} if its negative normal form (NNF) is $ \psi(\ol{\beta}/!\ol{x}, \ol{\delta}/!\ol{y})$ such that: \begin{enumerate} \item $\psi(!\ol{x}, !\ol{y})$ (which we refer to as the {\em Skeleton} of $\psi'$) is a negative Skeleton formula, and is monotone {\em both} in its $x$-coordinates and in its $y$-coordinates; \item each $\beta$ in $\ol{\beta}$ and $\delta$ in $ \ol{\delta}$ is a negative PIA formula; \item the term-function $\delta^\mathbb{A}(!\ol{x})$ associated with each $\delta(\ol{p}/!\ol{x})$ in $\ol{\delta}$ is monotone in each coordinate; \item the term-function $\beta^\mathbb{A}(!\ol{x}, !\ol{y})$ associated with each $\beta$ in $\ol{\beta}$ is monotone in each $x$-coordinate and antitone in each $y$-coordinate; \item the transitive closure $<_\Omega$ of the relation $\Omega$ (defined below) is a well-founded strict order on $\ol{p}$, where for all $p, p'$ in $\ol{p}$, $(p, p')\in \Omega$ iff some $\beta\in \ol{\beta}$ exists s.t.~$\beta = \beta(\ol{p_1}/!\ol{x}, \ol{p_2}/!\ol{y})$ and $p'$ occurs in $\ol{p_1}$ and $p$ occurs in $\ol{p_2}$, and the lowest common node in the branches ending in $p'$ and $p$ in the generation tree of $\beta$ is a $\aand$-node. \end{enumerate} In an analytic inductive formula $\psi'$ as above, the variable occurrences in the $y$-coordinates of each $\beta$ in $\ol{\beta}$ are referred to as the {\em critical} occurrences\footnote{In the more general setting of (D)LE-logics (see e.g.~\cite{CoPa:non-dist}\cite{CoPa12}), inductive and Sahlqvist formulas/inequalities are defined parametrically in every order-type $\varepsilon$ on the proposition variables occurring in the given formula/inequality.
-However, in the Boolean setting this is not needed, and the definition given here corresponds to the general definition relative to the order-type $\varepsilon(p) = 1$ for each $p\in \mathsf{Prop}$.} in $\psi'$.
+Modulo exhaustively distributing all the other connectives over $\aor$ and $\aand$, any negative Skeleton (resp.~PIA) formula can be equivalently rewritten as a conjunction (resp.~disjunction) of definite negative Skeleton (resp.~PIA) formulas (cf.~\cite[Lemma 2.9]{ChnGrePalTzi21}). \begin{definition} A modal formula $\psi'(\ol{p})$ is (negative) {\em analytic inductive} if its negative normal form (NNF) is $ \psi(\ol{\beta}/!\ol{x}, \ol{\delta}/!\ol{y})$ such that: \begin{enumerate} \item $\psi(!\ol{x}, !\ol{y})$ (which we refer to as the {\em Skeleton} of $\psi'$) is a negative Skeleton formula, and is monotone {\em both} in its $x$-coordinates and in its $y$-coordinates; \item each $\beta$ in $\ol{\beta}$ and $\delta$ in $ \ol{\delta}$ is a negative PIA formula; \item the term-function $\delta^\mathbb{A}(!\ol{x})$ associated with each $\delta(\ol{p}/!\ol{x})$ in $\ol{\delta}$ is monotone in each coordinate; \item the term-function $\beta^\mathbb{A}(!\ol{x}, !\ol{y})$ associated with each $\beta$ in $\ol{\beta}$ is monotone in each $x$-coordinate and antitone in each $y$-coordinate; \item the transitive closure $<_\Omega$ of the relation $\Omega$ (defined below) is a well-founded strict order on $\ol{p}$, where for all $p, p'$ in $\ol{p}$, $(p, p')\in \Omega$ iff some $\beta\in \ol{\beta}$ exists s.t.~$\beta = \beta(\ol{p_1}/!\ol{x}, \ol{p_2}/!\ol{y})$ and $p'$ occurs in $\ol{p_1}$ and $p$ occurs in $\ol{p_2}$, and the lowest common node in the branches ending in $p'$ and $p$ in the generation tree of $\beta$ is a $\aand$-node. \end{enumerate} In an analytic inductive formula $\psi'$ as above, the variable occurrences in the $y$-coordinates of each $\beta$ in $\ol{\beta}$ are referred to as the {\em critical} occurrences in $\psi'$.